https://www.freightcenter.com

 3. Inspect Cargo Thoroughly at Delivery

 Inspect the cargo thoroughly before signing the Proof of Delivery (POD) document.
-Record on the POD any dents, scratches and marks to the cargo, including the pallet, wrapping and crating.
+Record on the POD any dents, scratches, and marks on the cargo, including the pallet, wrapping, and crating.
 A problem with the outside packaging can be a tell-tale sign of a problem on the inside.

-Use the photos sent by the consignor to make sure the packages look as good on delivery as they did before they were picked up.
-Also, count the pieces to make sure they all arrived.
+Use the photos sent by the consignor to ensure that the packages look as good on delivery as they did before they were picked up.
+Also, count the pieces to ensure that they all arrived.

-Proving that freight was damaged or lost in transit is a lot more difficult if the POD is signed and you haven’t noted the issues on the POD.
-While the driver will not be able to wait for you to open up the packages so you can check for concealed damage, noting any damage to the packaging on the POD will make it more likely that the carrier will accept liability for any concealed damage later on.
+Proving that freight was damaged or lost in transit is much more difficult if the POD is signed and you haven’t noted the issues on it.
+While the driver will not be able to wait for you to open the packages so you can check for concealed damage, noting any damage to the packaging on the POD will make it more likely that the carrier will accept liability for any concealed damage later on.

 2. Be Ready to Take Delivery

-Make sure you or an authorized representative is on site to receive the delivery.
-If there are specific hours of the day when no one will be available, inform the consignor before the cargo is picked up, so they can have those hours noted in the shipping paperwork.
-Like we said before, communication is key!
+Make sure you or an authorized representative are on site to receive the delivery.
+If there are specific hours of the day when no one will be available, inform the consignor before the cargo is picked up so they can note those hours in the shipping paperwork.
+As we said before, communication is key!

 1. For Consignors and Consignees

-One of the biggest things that causes billing adjustments is shippers not reporting from the start which accessorial services they need for their shipment.
+One of the biggest causes of billing adjustments is shippers not reporting which accessorial services they need for their shipment from the start.
 Shippers need to ask themselves important questions when setting up a freight shipment:

-• What kind of location is the delivery address?
-Is it a business that has a loading dock with personnel to receive a shipment during normal business hours?
+- What kind of location is the delivery address?
+Is it a business with a loading dock with personnel to receive a shipment during normal business hours?
 A residence or home-based business?
 A limited access location such as a school, military base or construction site?
-The consignor and consignee have communicate about this before the cargo is shipped.
+The consignor and consignee must communicate this before the cargo is shipped.

-• Any special handling services required?
-All services performed by the driver outside the basic curbside pickup and delivery services are charged.
+- Are any special handling services required?
+All services the driver performs outside the basic curbside pickup and delivery services are charged.
 Inside delivery and Final Mile services need to be determined beforehand if they will be needed.

 Reduce Shipping Stress by Partnering with FreightCenter

 As a consignor, you have unique products you need to ship.
 As a consignee, you are excited to use those unique products you purchased from the consignor.
 Here at FreightCenter, we work hard to reduce shipping stress.
 We want to ensure a seamless shipping process for all parties involved.
-When it comes to coordinating shipments between consignor and consignee, nobody does it better than FreightCenter.
+Regarding coordinating shipments between consignor and consignee, nobody does it better than FreightCenter.
 Our expert shipping agents help both parties step-by-step to make shipping freight easier and stress-free.
-Whether you’re shipping from California to Iowa, or Canada to the U.S., we’re here to help!
+Whether you’re shipping from California to Iowa or Canada to the U.S., we’re here to help!

 Start your hassle-free shipping by getting a free online quote or call 800.716.7608.